Deep Drawing Metal Fabrication

 Deep Drawing is the term we use for the process of giving a piece of sheet metal a three dimensional depth.
 A flat piece of metal can be deep drawn into a shape that resembles a cup or bowl.
 We are able to design your part if you only have an idea of a prototype, or bring in your sketched out plans and we will make it happen.

 Drawing is very similar to bending and forming in the way that a press/ punch can be used to shape sheet metal.
 Drawing can be used to punch a hollow cup or cube like shape into sheet metal.
 The term deep drawing is used to describe a process where the depth of the draw or punch is deeper than the diameter of the drawn metal part.
-If you are in need of deep drawing or any other metal manufacturing process to design or develop your metal part, the ABT Metals team is here to help.
+If you are in need of deep drawing or any other metal manufacturing process to design or develop your metal part, the ABT Metals team is here to help with our deep drawing metal fabrication services.
 Our engineering team will work with you to create an efficient process that will ensure that you have the metal parts you require in a timely and efficient manner.
 Whether you have drawings of your part ready to go, or need us to help you design your metal part from the ground up, we look forward to serving you.

 Continue reading below to learn more about the metal drawing process and our capabilities here at ABT Metals.